UlisesRosas/Bookworm-search/README.md

 *JWS *GraphQl

 ## Instalation
-1. Clone the repo By running  "git clone `<ssh path>`" in the comand line
+1. Clone the repo ry running  "git clone `<ssh path>`" in the comand line
 2. Run "npm i" in the comand line
 3. To start the app run "npm run develop"